Sharath424/Spring-Boot-2.7.8/README.md

 <br>

 <div style="font-size:18px; text-align:justify;">
-The @Component annotation marks a java class as a bean so the component-scanning mechanism of spring can pick it up and pull it into the application context.
+The @Component annotation marks a Java class as a bean so the component-scanning mechanism of Spring can pick it up and pull it into the application context.

-* To use this annotation, apply it over class as below:
+* To use this annotation, apply it over the class as shown in the examples.

-* This should print in console, which indicates this component was instantiated, we can reprint beans and validate.
+* This should print in the console, which indicates this component was instantiated, we can reprint beans and validate.
 </div>

 ```java